 However, a condition called pseudopregnancy results in the bitch showing signs of pregnancy without actually being pregnant.
 It is quite common in dogs since their heat cycle is longer than their actual gestational period.
-So let’s discuss that right below.

 Pseudopregnancy, or False Pregnancy

 After her estrus cycle, your bitch can show symptoms of pregnancy although she has not mated whatsoever.
-False pregnancy or pseudopregnancy are the terms used to designate this condition.
+False pregnancy, or pseudopregnancy, are the terms used to designate this condition.

 The causes are not fully understood but hormonal imbalances, of progesterone and prolactin, play an important role in a false pregnancy development.

-Veterinary Methods To Confirm A Dog's Pregnancy
+Veterinary Methods to Confirm a Dog’s Pregnancy

-Ultrasound won’t tell you how many puppies are in her womb as it is extremely difficult to count them with what is resulting from that type of scanning imagery.
+Dog ultrasound for pregnancy won’t tell you how many puppies are in her womb as it is extremely difficult to count them with what is resulting from that type of scanning imagery.